uq-eresearch/thales/doc/thales-install-guide.md

 The PostgreSQL user does not have permission to create or drop databases.
-This error is usually encountered when trying to run Rake targets such as: db:create, db:drop, db:setup, db:reset or spec.
+This error is usually encountered when trying to run Rake targets (e.g.: db:create, db:drop, db:setup, db:reset or spec) and the PostgreSQL user does not have the CREATEDB role.

 Contact
 -------